fennel-ai/client/docs/pages/security/deployment-model.md

   doesn't have to leave the data plane), integrates with SSO and manages roles, accounts, and tokens to provide fine grained column-level access control.
 - Data plane integrates with your data sources to continuously ingest data for transformation.
-This may require VPC peering or IP allowlisting or other such mechanisms to give the data plane access to data resources.
+This may require VPC peering or IP allow-listing or other such mechanisms to give the data plane access to data resources.
 - No network ports are left open and the communication with the control plane is done over a reverse tunnel initiated by the data plane.